practicalli/clojure/clojure-tools/repl/repl-uncovered.md

 # Read, Evaluate Print Loop (REPL)

 The REPL provides a fast, powerful and fun way to develop code and is the hard of the Clojure developers workflow.
-The REPL allows you to quicky test out designs and your domain knowlege of the system you are building, easily accomodating multiple designs to help you evaluate the best approach.
+The REPL allows you to quickly test out designs and your domain knowledge of the system you are building, easily accommodating multiple designs to help you evaluate the best approach.

 Starting a REPL is the first thing you do after creating or downloading a project.